Introduction

-Sokoban is a puzzle video game in which the player organizes a warehouse by pushing boxes trying to get them to storage locations.
-This might seem simple, but the limited space makes it surprisingly challenging.
+Sokoban is a type of puzzle video game in which the player pushes boxes around in a warehouse, trying to get them to storage locations.
+This might seem simple, but the limited space can make it surprisingly challenging.

 The warehouse is a grid composed of floor squares and impassable wall squares.
 Some floor squares contain a box and some are marked as storage locations.
 The number of boxes equals the number of storage locations.